weavechain/spartan/README.md

 - **State-of-the-art performance:** At the time of its creation, Spartan offered the fastest prover among transparent SNARKs.
 It still remains state of the art, with fast proving, short proofs and low verification times.

+### Why Java?

+Java is one of the languages of choice for Fintech and Banking software.
+At the same time the use of advanced privacy preserving technologies is lagging behind in these sectors.
+One of the reasons could be that the libraries for advanced cryptographic primitives are not readily available, and this is our contribution to gradually close the gap.

 ### Gradle Groovy DSL
 ```
 implementation 'com.weavechain:spartan:1.0.3'